Matthew Millar (soccer): Newcastle Jets

 On 1 February 2019 it was announced Millar had signed for the Newcastle Jets for the 19-20 A-League season.

 For his first season at Newcastle he started every game for the club, except the last 2 due to an injury.
 He played predominantly as a very attacking wing back and was their equal 2nd top goalscorer with 4 goals as well as 3 assists.

 During the same season he received a NAB Young Player of the Year nomination in March.
 Riley McGree was the winner of the award for the season.

 Shrewsbury Town (loan)

 On 5 October 2020, Millar joined League One side Shrewsbury Town on a short-term loan deal until January 2021 with an option to buy.
 He scored his first goal for Shrewsbury on 10 November 2020 in an EFL Trophy group game against Crewe Alexandra.
 After the club were unable to agree a deal for a permanent transfer, Millar returned to Australia on 19 January 2021.

 St Mirren

 On 7 September 2021, Millar moved to Scotland to sign a 1-year contract for St Mirren in the Scottish Premiership.

 Macarthur FC

 After not being able to solidify a place in St Mirren’s starting 11, Millar returned to the A-League Men signing for Macarthur FC on a one-year deal.
+In May 2024, Millar was named in an alleged A-League bet-fixing scheme.

+Istiklol

+On 3 August 2024, Tajikistan Higher League club Istiklol announced the signing of Millar on a contract until the end of the 2024 season.
+Millar won the 2024 Tajikistan Higher League with the club and featured in the 2024–25 AFC Champions League Two.
+On 20 January 2025, Istiklol announced that they had decided not to renew their contract with Millar after it expired at the end of the 2024 season.

+Havadar

+In January 2025, Millar joined Persian Gulf Pro League side Havadar.